Azure/azure-sdk-for-c/sdk/samples/iot/README.md

     </p>
     </details>

 - Have the latest version of [CMake](https://cmake.org/download) installed.
+On Linux, this installation may also take an extended amount of time (~20-30 minutes).

     <details><summary><i>Instructions:</i></summary>
     <p>